-The French Immersion program provides your child with the opportunity to become functionally bilingual while achieving success in all areas of the Allberta curriculum.
-French immersion is modelled after how children acquire their first language.
+The French Immersion program provides your child with the opportunity to become functionally bilingual while achieving success in all areas of the Alberta curriculum.
+French immersion is modeled after how children acquire their first language.
 Bilingualism is an asset in both academic and personal pursuits as it opens their minds to other languages, cultures and avenues to success.

 Vision for CRPS French Immersion program

 Through the French Immersion program, CRPS is committed to providing students opportunities to acquire a high level of proficiency in French while maintaining and developing English language skills.